dturing/node-gstreamer-superficial/README.md

 ## Handling binary data

 You can feast off GStreamer's appsink to handle binary data.
-.pull starts a background work queue and calls your callback whenever a buffer is available.
+.pull starts a background work queue and calls your callback whenever a buffer is (or caps are) available:

 ```javascript
 var appsink = pipeline.findChild("sink");